IT Technical Services in Boston

 While there’s no magic bullet to prevent hackers from attacking point-of-sale systems, there are steps fast food chains can take to lessen the chance.

 Without a doubt, cybercriminals are costing the country money and companies revenue.
 It’s time for all businesses to take more action.
 One effective method is to use a managed service IT provider.
 These professionals update software, fix hardware and patch up holes.
 They also alert clients immediately if there is a breach.
 For many companies, the in-house IT staff don’t have the time or skills to handle everything.
-If you’d like to learn more about how a third-party service provider can help your company, contact Radius Executive IT Solutions in Boston and throughout New England at (978) 528-0110 or email at email@example.com.
+If you’d like to learn more about how a third-party service provider can help your company, contact Radius Executive IT Solutions in Andover at (978) 528-0110 or email at firstname.lastname@example.org.
 The experts at Radius Executive IT Solutions are always happy to answer any questions.